 The IL&FS turmoil had already affected the financial markets when on January 25, 2019, the shares of Zee group tanked, wiping out Rs 13,000 crore of market capitalization.
-While we will further discuss as to why this massive fall took place, it is essential to know that the enormous sale of pledged shares led to such huge downfall.
+While we will further discuss why this massive fall took place, it is essential to know that the enormous sale of pledged shares led to such a huge downfall.

 What happened on January 25?

 The shares of Zee Entertainment Limited slumped 26 percent and of Dish TV fell 33 percent after a report that Serious Fraud Investigation Office (SFIO) was investigating a company named Nityank Infrapower for deposits over 3000 crores just after November 8, 2016 demonetization announcement.
-The report said that Nityank Infrapower along with few other shell companies, had carried out financial transactions with some companies of Essel Group between 2015-2017.
+The report said that Nityank Infrapower along with few other shell companies had carried out financial transactions with some companies of Essel Group between 2015-2017.

 Subhash Chandra, the founder of Essel Group, had pledged a substantial amount of his shares in Zee Entertainment and Dish TV to expand into several businesses such as Infrastructure Sector.
 As a result, these two shares were hit during the January 25 crisis.